-The realization of these objectives is explained in the sections to come.
+The realization of these objectives are explained in the sections to come.

 The outline of the paper is as follows.
-First, Section 2 outlines the operations domain of spacecraft AIV planning, and the benefits and applicability of OPTIMUM-AIV to this domain are introduced in Section 3.
-Based on this outline, Section 4 lists the explicit domain-dependent knowledge to be included in the tool.
-Before the detailed discussions of the main tool components, Section 5 provides an overview of the system process stages.
-Next, Section 6 shows how plan specification permits the user to consult libraries of past and generic plans and Section 7 explains how the generation of plans takes into consideration the logical precedence ordering between activities and specifications of the expected outcome and required configuration of the spacecraft equipment being put together and tested.
-Then the satisfaction of temporal and resource usage constraints is described.
-Afterward, the execution monitoring and plan repair is presented, in Section 8, as plan status updating, progress interpretation, and consistency checking and recovery grouped according to identified execution problems.
-Subsequently, Section 9 lists the external interfaces to be embedded in the system and explains about their intended use.
-Finally, the lessons learned with respect to use of AI techniques in the system are discussed in Section 10.
+First section 2 outlines the operations domain of spacecraft AIV planning, and the benefits and applicability of OPTIMUM-AIV to this domain are introduced in section 3.
+Based on this outline section 4 lists the explicit domain dependent knowledge to be included in the tool.
+Before the detailed discussions of the main tool components section 5 provides an overview of the system process stages.
+Next section 6 shows how plan specification admits the user to consult libraries of past and generic plans and section 7 explains how the generation of plans takes into consideration the logical precedence ordering between activities and specifications of the expected outcome and required configuration of the spacecraft equipment being put together and tested.
+Then the satisfaction of temporal and resource usage constraints are described.
+Afterward, the execution monitoring and plan repair is presented, in section 8, as plan status updating, progress interpretation, and consistency checking and recovery organized along identified execution problems.
+Subsequently, section 9 lists the external interfaces to be embedded in the system and explains about their intended use.
+Finally, the lessons learned wrt. use of AI techniques in the system are discussed, in section 10.